Austrian Studies: Music or German in Vienna

 Students may apply for German credit which is taught at ActiLingua.
 A modern school with 6 bright, welcoming, tastefully furnished classrooms in a typically Viennese Jugendstil building.
 The school is centrally located in Vienna's embassy district; opposite "Schloss Belvedere".
 City center (Stephansplatz) 10 minutes by public transport.
 ActiLingua has a multimedia library featuring 17 workplaces with computer and free internet access; free W-LAN/Wi-Fi throughout the school.
 Newspapers, magazines, DVDs, CDs can be borrowed.
 There is a student lounge with coffee, beverages and snacks.
 All classrooms are air conditioned.

 MUS 499 (4 hrs)/699 (3 hrs) OR 4 semester hours of German at a level determined by your academic background in German.

 Minimum program eligibility requirements include the completion of at least 28 semester hours with an overall 2.0 GPA for undergraduates (or consent of the program director) and graduate standing for graduate students.
 All students must be in clear academic standing.
 Students must also satisfy any additional prerequisites described under the individual course listings.
 Final authority over enrollment rests with the Director of International Programs and the Austrian Studies Director.

-Cost includes international student identity card, tuition, fees, lodging, and ground transportation.
+Cost includes mandatory insurance, tuition, fees, lodging, and ground transportation.
 (Please do not book individual flight without director's consent.)

 The Music or German in Vienna Program qualifies for financial aid in the form of guaranteed student loans, Pell Grants, or applicable graduate assistantships.
 Southern Miss students requiring financial aid should contact Frances Sudduth at the Office of International Programs.